-So, if you’re in a pinch and making a few of your own 3-ingredient sugar cookies, great.
+If you’re in a pinch and making a few of your own 3 ingredient sugar cookies, great.

 But if you’re just trolling around trying to figure out what you’re doing TOMORROW, make sure you pin the recipe for 3 ingredient cookies.

 - 3 cups Bob's Redmill Gluten-Free Baking Flour